metomi/rose/sphinx/tutorial/rose/applications.rst

       In the ``[runtime][forecast][environment]`` section of the ``flow.cylc`` file in the :ref:`Cylc tutorials <tutorial-cylc-runtime-forecasting-workflow>`
-      we set a few environment variables:
+      we had set a few environment variables:

       * ``WIND_FILE_TEMPLATE``
       * ``WIND_CYCLES``